Education Minister Says Will Return to 'Imagine' Programme in January

 The programme

-More than 8,000 students and 2,500 teachers have taken part in Imagine since its launch, making it one of the most successful and sustained bicommunal educational initiatives on the island.
+More than 8,000 students and 2,500 teachers have taken part in Imagine since its launch, making it one of the most successful bicommunal educational initiatives on the island.

 Related Articles